ros2/ros2_documentation/source/ROS-Framework/client-libraries/Working-with-Client-Libraries/Single-Package-Define-And-Use-Interface.rst

       $ install/setup.ps1
       $ ros2 topic echo /address_book

-We won't create a subscriber in this tutorial, but you can try to write one yourself for practice (use :doc:`./Writing-A-Simple-Cpp-Publisher-And-Subscriber` to help).
+We won't create a subscriber in this tutorial, but you can try to write one yourself for practice (use :doc:`Writing-A-Simple-Cpp-Publisher-And-Subscriber` to help).

 5 (Extra) Use an existing interface definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^